sankhaKarunasekara/blue-mahogany/src/pages/index.md

   testimonialslist:
   - author: Eranga Jayashantha
     avatar: "/images/eranga.jpg"
-    content: t is with great pleasure that I recommend Extreme Web on a job well done.
+    content: t is with great pleasure that I recommend Elegant Solutions on a job well done.
 Not only were they technically sound in the subject matter and all related topics but I was particularly happy with the attention to detail that was paid, when it came to designing my corporate site.
   - author: Jane Roe
     avatar: images/jane_roe.jpg
     content: Sed laoreet magna commodo libero euismod sodales.
 Nunc ac libero convallis,